dvdtoth/coreos-xen/README.md

-Running CoreOS on XEN VM
+Running CoreOS as XEN VM
 =====================================

 An example of setting up CoreOS with cloud-config on a XEN host

-#Preparing DHCP on the XEN host
+##Preparing DHCP on the XEN host

 DHCP is a convenient way of assigning static IP to the CoreOS vm by MAC address in DHCP and the XEN configuration.